Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 ```
 Nice!

 I spent some time getting to know `1458`.
 That is text generation function that blew my trace out of the water.
 I can ignore it.
+I certainly don't need to step through it.
+Adjusting the breakpoints, I can see what the system wrote.

 ```
 > !break addy 5483